Consensys/doc.rollups/docs/Reference/Configuration-File.md

 ### `crypto_suite`

-The rollup's cryptographic schema.
+Rollup's cryptographic schema.
 Options are `Native` and `Bn`.
-Defaults to `Bn`.
+The default is `Bn`.

 ### `outbound_transfer_batch_size`

 Number of outbound transfers in a batch.
-Defaults to `0`.
+The default is `0`.

 ### `rollup_type`

 Type of rollup to implement.
 This option cannot be changed after the rollup's creation.
-Defaults to `PaZkp`.
+The default is `PaZkp`.

 ### `server_addr`

 Operator's API address.
-Defaults to `0.0.0.0:5000`.
+The default is `0.0.0.0:5000`.

 ### `sig_check_thread_count`

 Number of threads to use for verifying signatures.
 Must be less than the number of cores available.
-Defaults to `2`.
+The default is `2`.

 ### `smc_max_offset`

 Maximum number of snapshots pending finalization, must be smaller or equal to the `max_offset` value in the rollup smart contract.
-Defaults to `32`.
+The default is `32`.

 ### `smc_transaction_batch_size`

 Number of smart contract transactions in a batch.
 Includes inbound and outbound transfers.
-Defaults to `3000`.
+The default is `3000`.

 ### `transaction_batch_size`

 Number of transactions in a batch.
-Defaults to `2000`.
+The default is `2000`.

 ### `transaction_fetch_wait_time_in_ms`

 Time to wait for new transactions or blocks.
-Defaults to `100`.
+The default is `100`.

 ### `trust_origin`

 Specify whether to trust the origin of the request.
 If `true`, then the operator skips signature verification.
-Defaults to `false`.
+The default is `false`.

 ### `blockchain_connector`